w3f/General-Grants-Program/grants/grant_application_template.md

 * https://www.linkedin.com/<person_2>

 ## Development Roadmap
 This section should break out the development roadmap into a number of milestones.
-Please ensure this section is sufficently detailed.
+Please ensure this section is sufficiently detailed.
 The length will vary depending on the project but approximately 2 pages is a good guideline.
 It should also be clear how the project is related to Substrate and/or Polkadot.
 Additionally, you can mention your preferred license here.
 The default license is Apache 2.0.

 Please provide the following:
   * For each milestone: